Suzan Lamens

 Suzan Lamens (born 5 July 1999) is a Dutch professional tennis player.
-Lamens has a best singles ranking of No. 57 by the WTA, achieved on 22 September 2025.
+She has a best singles ranking of No. 57 by the WTA, achieved on 22 September 2025.
 Lamens is the current No. 1 Dutch singles player.
-Lamens has won one singles title on WTA Tour and one WTA 125 singles title.
+She has won one singles title on the WTA Tour and one WTA 125 singles title.

 Career

 2021–2022: WTA Tour debut

 Lamens won her first 60k title at the 2021 Amstelveen Open, in the doubles draw, partnering Quirine Lemoine.

 She made her WTA Tour debut at the 2022 Copa Colsanitas, defeating seventh seed Astra Sharma to reach the second round, where she lost to Irina Bara in three sets.

-2024: First WTA title, top 100
+2024: WTA Tour title, top 100

 In April, she defeated Jeļena Ostapenko in the BJK Group I for her first top 10 win, outside the WTA Tour.